Douglas Nicholls: Governor of South Australia

 Nicholls' predecessor as governor, nuclear physicist Mark Oliphant, confidentially wrote to the state government expressing concerns about the appointment.
 He said there were "grave dangers" involved, as "there is something inherent in the personality of the Aborigine which makes it difficult for him to adapt fully to the ways of the white man".

 On 25 January 1977, Nicholls suffered a stroke and was admitted to the cardiac ward at Royal Adelaide Hospital.
 He had a history of high blood pressure and had suffered a mild heart attack some years earlier.
 He was not discharged until three weeks later, with Lieutenant-Governor Walter Crocker serving as Administrator of the Government in his place.
 Nicholls attended only one further official engagement after his stroke, hosting Queen Elizabeth II at Government House on 20 March.
 She subsequently awarded him a second knighthood, Knight Commander of the Royal Victorian Order (KCVO).
 Nicholls' retirement due to ill health was announced on 22 April, with effect from 30 April.
 He held office for only 150 days, making him the shortest-serving governor in South Australian history and the only governor to serve for less than a year.

 Family

-In December 1942 Nicholls married Gladys Nicholls, the widow of his brother Howard Nicholls (1905–1942); Howard (who had married Gladys in 1927) had died in April 1942 as a result of injuries sustained in a car accident.
+In December 1942 Nicholls married Gladys Nicholls, the widow of his brother, Howard Nicholls (1904–1942); Howard (who had married Gladys in 1927) had died in April 1942 as a result of injuries sustained in a car accident.
 Gladys already had three children.
 Douglas Nicholls and Gladys were married for 39 years and raised their combined six children: two sons, Bevan and Ralph, and four daughters, Beryl, Nora, Lilian and Pamela.
 Lady Nicholls died in 1981.

-Nicholls' great-grandson Nathan Lovett-Murray also played Australian Rules Football, playing 145 games for Essendon.
+Nicholls' great-grandson Nathan Lovett-Murray also played Australian rules football in the AFL, playing 145 games for Essendon.